IvanDimitrov2002/gulp-boilerplate/README.md

 - `gulp scripts` to run the script tasks
 - `gulp images` to run the image tasks
 - `gulp favicon` to run the favicon tasks

-## Tips

-- You can use any file structure for your javascript and scss files.
-The one provided is an example.